daegalus/csrd/content.en/03-rules/04-experience-points.md

 At the end of a session, review the actions you took and describe how they might equate to the completion of a step (or possibly more than one step) in their character arc.
 If the GM agrees, the character gets their reward.

-{{< hint info >}}
+> [!NOTE]
-When in doubt, if one character accomplishes a step in their arc but another character does not, the first character should get the 2 XP reward, but the other character should probably still get, at minimum, 1 XP for the session.
+> When in doubt, if one character accomplishes a step in their arc but another character does not, the first character should get the 2 XP reward, but the other character should probably still get, at minimum, 1 XP for the session.
-{{< /hint >}}

 This chapter presents many sample character arcs (see below).